IronHeartConsulting/IBPV2/README.md

 first dash are sent at 100 watts.
 The remaining dashes are sent at 10 watts, 1 watt and 100 milliwatts.

-The beacons cycle thru the bands from 10m, 15m, and 20m.
+The beacons cycle thru the bands 14 Mhz, 18 MHz, 21 MHz, 24 MHz and 28 MHz.

 Each station is given a specific time slot, such that only one frequency is needed (on 20m, it’s 14.100).
 The unit uses GPS to get an accurate time, to synchronize it’s timeslot.
+The beacon transmits on each band for ten seconds, once every three minutes.

+- Check switch for test sqeuence.
 - Monitor the GPS unit - get the current time of day, and monitor the 1PPS signal.
 - Compute the correct timeslot for the station
+- Check switches for band enable/disable.
 - Send commands via  CI-V / CAT to the radio to select the frequency, and power level via commands
 - Send the callsign and long dashes in CW.